vectordotdev/vector/website/content/en/guides/level-up/vector-tap-guide.md

 Under the hood, `vector tap` is powered by the [Vector API], specifically by the `outputEventsByComponentIdPatterns` subscription.
 If you'd like a more direct and programmatic way to examine events in your pipeline, consider interacting with the API directly.

+{{< info >}}
+Note that as long as your Vector instance has its API enabled and exposed, `vector tap` will work!
+Simply use the `--url` option to specify a non-default API address.
+This allows you to troubleshoot remote Vector instances.
+{{< /info >}}

-We also encourage contributions and suggestions for improving `vector tap`!
+We encourage contributions and suggestions for improving `vector tap`!

 [Vector API]: /docs/reference/api
 [Vector tap docs]: /docs/reference/cli/#tap